 3. Representative Payee.
-If a client is unable to receive and manage the household's TANF benefits because of his incapacity incompetence. designate а representative The payee. representative payee must be knowledgeable about the family members and interested in their welfare if physically or mentally capable of doing SO. representative payee may be the representative authorized assisted in the eligibility process.
+If a customer is unable to receive and manage the household's TANF benefits because of his incapacity or incompetence, designate a representative payee.
+The representative payee must be knowledgeable about the family members and interested in their welfare if physically or mentally capable of doing so.
+The representative payee may be the authorized representative who eligibility assisted in the process.
 Document the specific reason for designating a representative payee.